There’s no such thing as asking too many questions.

 You should also consider whether this piece of equipment will accomplish what you want it to while increasing productivity, reducing expenses and staying ahead of the competition.

 2. Do You Understand The Difference Between EFAs And Simple Interest Loans?

 The two can look identical.
 However, an Equipment Finance Agreement (EFA) is usually looked at as a link between a lease and a loan.

-Tatum Noreen, a client relations lead at Stearns Bank, has consistently seen customers unaware of the difference.
+Jen Rakotz, client relations supervisor at Stearns Bank, has consistently seen customers unaware of the difference.

 “Most customers are familiar with simple interest loans, and that is the standard when financing personal vehicles or mortgages.
-They expect business loans will follow suit,” Noreen said.
+They expect business loans will follow suit,” she said.